Ionically Gated Small Molecule OPV: Interfacial doping of Charge collector and Transport layer: Results and discussions

-It has been observed that the device with a 5 nm-thick \ce{C60} layer reaches maximal values of all the solar cell parameters at the certain gate voltage applied ($V_g$ = 0.85V) and starts to degrade as the increase of $V_g$ further continues beyond this threshold due to EDLC possible formation on the CuPc layer while devices with thicker ETL layers are saturated at much higher $V_g$ > 2V (Figs. \ref{С60_sweep_curves}, \ref{C60_sweep_parameters}).
-Similar behavior of I-V curves has also been observed for the OPV devices with another type of fullerene: \ce{C70}.
-Again, extracted parameters improve with gate voltage increasing until a certain threshold.
-The value of this threshold directly depends on the ETL thickness and corresponds to the case when EDLC occupies the whole width of BHJ.
-The improvement of I-V shape is due to the formation of ohmic contacts between MWCNT and n-doped fullerene and also due to the increase in conductivity of MWCNT electrode and doped fullerene.
-Table \ref{tbl:C60_40nm} shows almost 20 times increased $I_{sc}$, nearly twice increased $V_{oc}$ and $FF$ and sufficiently increased PCE from the value less than 0.01\% to 0.514\% (more than 50 times).
+OPV device with a 5 nm-thick \ce{C60} layer reaches maximal values of all the solar cell parameters at the certain gate voltage applied (V$\textsubscript{g}$ = 0.85V) and degrades as the increase of V$\textsubscript{g}$ further continues beyond this threshold due to EDLC formation on the CuPc part while devices with thicker ETL are saturated at much higher V$\textsubscript{g}$ > 2 $V$.
+The level of this threshold is determined by the ETL thickness.
+The maximum value of J$\textsubscript{sc}$ is 4.9 $mA/cm^2$, however the increased values of FF and V$\textsubscript{oc}$ are still quite modest (0.28 and 0.3 $V$, respectively).
+For thick devices, we can clearly distinguish the two following stages.
+At V$\textsubscript{g}$ < 1 $V$ parasitic series resistance R$\textsubscript{s}$ quickly drops by one order while all PV parameters rapidly increase.
+This improvement is caused by the formation of ohmic contact between MWCNT and fullerene as well as due to the increase in conductivity of the MWCNT electrode.
+At the next stage (V$\textsubscript{g}$ > 1 $V$), ions start to penetrate into fullerene and it becomes n-type doped increasing further J$\textsubscript{sc}$ and FF.
+As a result, for \ce{C60}-based (40 nm) device we observe almost 20 times increased J$\textsubscript{sc}$, nearly twice increased both V$\textsubscript{oc}$ and FF that results in significantly increased PCE -- from the value less than 0.01\% to 0.514\% (more than 50 times).
+A similar trend is demonstrated by other devices.

-Lower $I_{sc}$ of our OPV device with MWCNTs comparing to the conventional non-transparent cathodes is caused by the reduced optical absorption in the bulk heterojunction since thick metals reflect more unabsorbed light back than semi-transparent CNTs that was already investigated in details by optical simulations for different transport layer thicknesses in our previous work \cite{kim2012semi}.
+Lowered J$\textsubscript{sc}$ of our OPV device with MWCNTs in comparison with conventional non-transparent cathodes is caused by the reduced optical absorption in the bulk heterojunction since metals reflect more unabsorbed light than semi-transparent CNTs that was already investigated in details by optical simulations for different transport layer thicknesses in our previous work \cite{kim2012semi}.
 Another reason for the overall low PCE is the fact that these devices are unoptimized.
 Since this is a new device one should optimize the OPV thickness and IL volume.
 We believe that increasing OPV thickness and decreasing IL volume will increase PCE significantly.
 Small deviations from the trend can be interpreted as variations caused by manual processing and non-uniformity of materials used from different batches.